-My research program focuses on regulation of alternative splicing in higher eukaryotes, with particular interests in its importance in erythroid development, in muscle function, and in cancer.
-The hypothesis that drives much of the work is that splicing regulatory networks extensively modify gene expression during normal development and in disease states including cancer.
+My research program focuses on regulation of alternative splicing in higher eukaryotes, with particular interests in its importance in erythroid development.
+We are using genome-wide transcriptome analyses to study splicing regulatory networks that extensively modify gene expression during normal development, and are exploring how defects in splicing networks can alter erythroid differentiation.
 We employ a combination of biochemical and bioinformatics approaches to study the regulatory motifs and splicing factors that control these splicing programs.

-Regulation of alternative pre-mRNA splicing during erythropoiesis.
+Alternative pre-mRNA splicing switches play an important role in regulating gene expression during late erythroid differentiation.
 The alternative splicing switch that activates protein 4.1R exon 16 during erythroid differentiation, and ultimately strengthens the red cell membrane, provides an ideal model for studying motifs and factors control tissue-specific splicing.
 Our studies show that exon 16 splicing is regulated in part by a change in the balance between positive (Fox2) and negative (hnRNP A1) factors during erythroid differentiation (Hou 2002; Ponthier 2006).
-Future research is aimed at characterizing other factors that contribute to regulation, investigating the mechanism of Fox2 action via the identification of its natural binding partners in late erythroid cells, and testing regulation in vivo using genetic knockin experiments in mice (collaboration with David Bodine, NIH).
+More recent experiments show that MBNL1 splicing factor also positively regulates exon 16 splicing.

 Coupling between alternative promoters and downstream alternative splicing.
-In the protein 4.1R gene, alternative promoter/first exon choice is coupled to differential splicing at alternative 3’ splice sites in exon 2 (Parra 2003), and determines alternative N-terminal structures of the protein.
-This evolutionarily conserved process (Tan 2005) proceeds via a two-step “intrasplicing” model that requires a novel splicing element located several kilobases downstream of exon 1A (Parra 2008).
+In the protein 4.1R and protein 4.1B genes, alternative promoter/first exon choice is coupled to differential splicing at alternative 3’ splice sites in exon 2, and determines alternative N-terminal structures of the protein.
+This evolutionarily conserved process proceeds via a two-step “intrasplicing” model that requires a novel splicing element located several kilobases downstream of exon 1A (Parra 2008 and 2012).
 Future efforts will explore molecular details of the intrasplicing mechanism and investigate how widespread the mechanism might be in regulating other eukaryotic genes.

-Fox proteins as regulators of tissue-specific alternative splicing.
-We hypothesize that the sequence-specific RNA binding proteins Fox1 and Fox2 are essential components of highly conserved vertebrate alternative splicing programs.
-This hypothesis is supported by bioinformatics evidence for strong association of Fox binding sites with brain- and muscle-specific exons from fish to mammals (Brudo 2001, Minovitsky 2005, Das 2007), and biochemical evidence that binding of Fox proteins to intronic enhancers downstream of exon 16 promote splicing (Ponthier 2006), as well as studies in several other laboratories.
-We are now studying the role of Fox in mediating muscle-specific splicing in vivo using a zebrafish animal model in collaboration with the Amacher laboratory at UC Berkeley.
+Rbfox proteins as regulators of tissue-specific alternative splicing.
+We showed that Rbfox splicing factors are essential components of highly conserved vertebrate alternative splicing programs.
+This hypothesis is supported by bioinformatics evidence for strong association of proximal intronic Rbfox binding sites with exons expressed in brain-, muscle-, and breast cancer subtype-specific patterns (Brudno 2001, Minovitsky 2005, Das 2007, Gallagher 2011), and biochemical evidence that binding of Rbfox proteins to intronic enhancers downstream of exon 16 promote splicing (Ponthier 2006).

 Parra MK, Gallagher TL, Amacher SL, Mohandas N, and Conboy JG.
 Deep intron elements mediate nested splicing events at consecutive AG-dinucleotides to regulate alternative 3’ splice site choice in vertebrate 4.1 genes.
 Mol.
 Cell.
 Biol.
 32:2044-53, 2012.